-When created with value-added content and purposeful design, the core benefits of marketing automation strategy for retailers and direct to consumer brands can dip into efficiency, cost-effectiveness, all the way to creating a robust omnichannel experience that?ll lead to high-profit generating abilities.
+When created with value-added content and purposeful design, the core benefits of marketing automation strategy for retailers can dip into efficiency, cost-effectiveness, all the way to creating a robust omnichannel experience that’ll lead to high-profit generating abilities.

 The most powerful form of automation is, in fact, Email Automation.
 This is because it helps generate ongoing conversations with customers and continues to maximize lifetime value.
 It has become one of the core revenue drivers for customer retention as it allows more personalized recommendations to be presented in a digestible value-added way of communication.

 Email automation can come in different forms.
 Here is a break down of the most common types:

 A series (such as a Welcome Series for example) takes the customer through a journey of the most important points of difference for your business all while allowing you to choose what sales-driving content to display first.
 It gives the customer a chance to get familiar with you in a variety of different ways.
 What can you share in a series?
 You can showcase things like Social Proof (press or customer reviews), your shop’s unique point of difference, your founder story (if relatable), and other valuable information that shows who you are as a business.

 A nurturing campaign can be a great way to incorporate light customer segmentation without getting overly complex.
 List segmentation has always been used to do more targeted email marketing.
 There is a good chance that some of the emails in your inbox right now did not go to an entire list of subscribers.
 You may have been sent those emails as part of a segment of most likely to purchase consumers.
 You’ve been grouped and sent more targeted and personalized marketing based on past purchasing behavior or activity.
 An example of a nurture campaign in retail can be sending an email to specific customers that purchased a luxury ticket item from a store.
 He or she is more likely to receive continued promotional information that is aligned with the luxury price tier or brands similar to those they have purchased in the past.